 Burglary & Robbery

-Because burglary and robbery charges carry such severe penalties, it's critical that you have a quality, experienced defense attorney if you've been arrested.
+Because burglary and robbery charges carry such tough penalties, it is critical that you have a quality and experienced Sacramento region criminal lawyer if you have been arrested.
 I know how the system works, and am committed to fighting for your rights and to keeping you out of jail at every stage of the process.
-Having a conviction for robbery or burglary on your record can make it extremely difficult to get a good job.
+Having a conviction for robbery or burglary on your record can make it extremely difficult to get a job.
 When the stakes are this high, why entrust your future to just any lawyer?

-My nearly 20 years of criminal trial experience and thorough familiarity with the courts in Sacramento County, Yolo County, Placer County and El Dorado County give me an advantage in serious property crime cases, especially those involving weapons charges and other aggravating factors.Free and Confidential Consultation
+My 25 years of criminal law experience and thorough familiarity with the courts in Sacramento County, Yolo County, Placer County and El Dorado County give me an advantage in serious property crime cases, especially those involving weapons charges and other aggravating factors.Free and Confidential Consultation

 For a free consultation regarding your charges, contact me online or call my Sacramento law office at 916-442-1200.
 Get the experienced representation you need today.